-Mold’s Best Friend – Heavy Metals
+Mold’s Best Friends – Heavy Metals

-Exposure to metals can occur from diet, from medications, from the environment, or in the course of work or play.
+Exposure to metals can occur from diet, from medications, or in the course of work or play.
 Sources vary, but people can be exposed to heavy metals through food, water, air, and commercial products.
 In the workplace, people can also be exposed as several industries use or produce metals characterized as heavy metals.
 Every metal is different in where it originated from and how it reacts in our bodies.

 According to Clinical Microbiology Reviews, Wendy Myers, FDN-P, CHHC, says, “Our body allows parasites and Candida (mold) to proliferate, because Candida and parasites eat toxic metals.
 You do have to bring down your metal load if you’re going to long term get rid of the parasites or candida,” Myers says.
 “Some parasites can eat five to six times their body weight in metals.”